Immune-boosting foods: what you need to know about antioxidants for your health

 Carotenes (provitamin A carotenoids): Think highly pigmented, bright red, yellow and orange foods.
 These are fat soluble (derived from vitamin A) so best absorbed with a source of fat (like a dash of olive oil or nuts).
 Foods high in carotenes include apricots, beets, broccoli, cantaloupe, carrots, mangoes, persimmons, pink grapefruit, leafy greens, pumpkin, winter squash, sweet potatoes, tangerine, tomato, watermelon.

-Some carotene-rich recipes include Honey Roasted Vegetables (featuring sweet potatoes and carrots while paired with a source of fat (olive oil and walnuts) to enhance absorption) and Apricot Compote (featuring antioxidant rich apricots).
+Some carotene-rich recipes include Honey Roasted Vegetables (featuring sweet potatoes and carrots while paired with a source of fat (olive oil and walnuts) to enhance absorption).

 Vitamin C (ascorbic acid): We must obtain vitamin C from our diet (humans can’t synthesize it).
 Also, vitamin C is water soluble, meaning that it’s lost when you pour that liquid down the drain.
 Good sources include broccoli, citrus fruits (grapefruit, oranges), cruciferous veggies (Brussels, cabbage), melons, mango, pineapple, sweet potato, strawberries, sweet red pepper, tomato (also juice).
 Try this Tomato Soup recipe and preserve all the water-soluble vitamin C rich liquid by creating soups with these antioxidant rich foods!